Toshiba Satellite P series

 The Satellite P series was Toshiba Information Systems's secondary premium line of Satellite laptops introduced in 2003.
 It later eclipsed Toshiba's primary premium line of Satellites, the A series, in 2011.

 The first entry in the series, the P25, was one of the first laptops to feature a widescreen 17-in LCD, following in the footsteps of Apple's PowerBook G4 released the same year.
 The P25 was also one of the first laptops to feature an internal DVD±RW drive.
 PC Magazine rated it well as a multimedia system.

 P series models introduced in 2012 were priced at US$800, $100 higher than their midrange S series counterparts.
 Features of the 2012-issue P series models included Nvidia GeForce graphics processing units, Harman Kardon speakers, optional touchscreen displays and backlit keyboards as standard.
-Toshiba offered 15.6- or 17.3-inch-diagonal screens for these models at 1080p resolution, with an bevel-free design for the display housings.
+Toshiba offered 15.6- or 17.3-inch-diagonal screens for these models at 1080p resolution, with a bevel-free design for the display housings.
 The integrated graphics chip and HDMI ports also supported 4K output.

 Toshiba discontinued the P series in 2016 along with the entire Satellite line of laptops.